-Neurodegenerative disease is a term to describe a range of serious and debilitating conditions that affect the neurons and result in the degeneration or death of nerve cells in the brain, which are the building blocks of the nervous system.
-These diseases are known to be highly complex and mysterious.
+Neurodegenerative diseases are debilitating conditions that affect the neurons and cause the degeneration or death of nerve cells in the brain, which are the building blocks of the nervous system.
+These diseases are known to be highly complex and obscure.

 Neurodegenerative diseases cause problems with mental functioning and movement.
-Depending on the disease, these problems can affect many bodily activities, including balance, speaking, breathing, memory, intelligence, and heart function.
-It can also lead to symptoms of fatigue, anxiety, depression, agitation, and mood changes.
+Depending on the disease, these problems may affect many bodily activities, including balance, speaking, breathing, memory, intelligence, and heart function.
+It may also lead to symptoms of fatigue, anxiety, depression, agitation, and mood changes.

 Well-known types of neurodegenerative diseases include: